Beauty marketing: 3 innovative ideas to remember

 Fashion marketing: gamification as a strategic lever

-Fashion marketing has faced unique challenges.
-Brands must adapt to new trends, including consumer trends.
-It has also become complex to identify the marketing messages and channels that can effectively target customers and potential new markets.
+Fashion marketing has always faced unique challenges.
+Brands must constantly adapt to new trends, including consumer trends.
+It has also become increasingly complex to identify the marketing messages and channels that can most effectively target existing customers and potential new markets.

-Gamification – incorporating game-based elements into a marketing strategy – is proving to be one of the most effective ways to meet today’s challenges.
-It’s a way of facilitating interaction with consumers who are demanding authenticity.
-But gamifying your shopping experience, both online and offline, is also a way of updating your branding and modernising your image.
+Gamification – incorporating game-based elements into your marketing strategy – is proving to be one of the most effective ways of meeting today’s challenges.
+It’s an excellent way of facilitating interaction with consumers who are increasingly demanding authenticity.
+But gamifying your shopping experience, both online and offline, is also a way of updating your branding and modernising your brand image.

-In this article, we’ll be looking at how fashion marketing can successfully update through gamification.
-We’ll look at the stages of the customer journey that can benefit from the introduction of game mechanics.
+In this article, we’ll be looking at how fashion marketing can successfully update itself through gamification.
+We’ll look in detail at the different stages of the customer journey that can benefit from the introduction of game mechanics to help brands achieve their objectives.

 The key issues in fashion marketing

-The purchasing behaviour of fashion consumers has changed in recent years.
+The buying behaviour of fashion consumers has changed enormously in recent years.
 In particular, they have been transformed by the arrival of e-commerce, but also by the pandemic.

 New players have also entered the fashion market.
-Those known as DNVBs (Digital Native Vertical Brands) have rapidly competed with the more established brand.
-They created a strong connection from the outset, with a highly engaged community of customers.
+Those known as DNVBs (Digital Native Vertical Brands) have rapidly competed with the more established brands, creating from the outset a strong connection, particularly online, with a highly engaged community of customers.

 The channels through which consumers discover fashion are no longer the same.
-Yet fashion marketing has had to adapt to digital, and social networks.
-Luxury brands have undergone a major change in their branding and communication codes by moving onto media such as TikTok.
+Yet fashion marketing has had to adapt to digital, and social networks in particular.
+Luxury brands, for example, have undergone a major change in their branding and communication codes by moving onto media such as TikTok.

-The rise of young Gen Z consumers has also reshuffled the deck.
-Fashion marketing that relied on inaccessible muses has given way to influencers and UGC (User Generated Content).
-Therefore to more authentic communication and less retouched visuals.
+The rise of young Gen Z consumers has also dramatically reshuffled the deck.
+Fashion marketing that relied on inaccessible muses has given way to influencers and UGC (User Generated Content), and therefore to more authentic communication and less retouched visuals.

 Inclusiveness, digitisation and data collection

-The values of inclusiveness, transparency and sustainability are central to standing out from the crowd and to win consumer’s loyalty (particularly younger ones).
-Fashion brands need to review their production chain, but also their product range (by including unisex clothing and accessories).
+The values of inclusiveness, transparency and sustainability are now central to standing out from the crowd and winning the loyalty of consumers (particularly younger ones).
+Fashion brands therefore need to review not only their production chain, but also their product range (by including unisex clothing and accessories, for example) and the values they stand for.

 Finally, the explosion of online shopping also poses challenges for fashion marketing.
-The introduction of an omnichannel customer journey, which can start in-store (for consideration), continue online (for purchase) and return to retail (for returns management).
-That involves a change in marketing paradigm.
+The introduction of an omnichannel customer journey, which can start in-store (for consideration), continue online (for purchase) and return to retail (for returns management) also involves a change in marketing paradigm.

-Brands therefore need to open up to more fluid, marketing strategies in order to adapt to these upheavals.
-The issue of data and audience knowledge will also be decisive in adopting a positioning.
-But also for an offer that is aligned with their customers’ expectations.
+Brands therefore need to open up to more fluid, test-and-learn marketing strategies in order to adapt to all these upheavals.
+The issue of data and knowledge of their audience will also be decisive in adopting a positioning and offering that is aligned with their customers’ expectations.

 Why gamify your fashion brand?

 Gamified marketing is a strategy that involves using games to strengthen the conversion funnel.
-Integrating interactive and playful elements into the customer journey is a way of arousing consumer interest.
-Indeed it permits to effectively conveying brand values and encouraging users to move from consideration to purchase.
+Integrating interactive and playful elements into the customer journey is a way of arousing consumer interest, effectively conveying brand values and encouraging users to move from consideration to purchase.

-In a demanding sector like fashion, gamification can provide a competitive advantage that will be crucial in standing out from the crowd and encouraging consumers to buy from your brand.
+In a demanding sector like fashion, gamification can provide a competitive advantage that will prove crucial in standing out from the crowd and encouraging consumers to buy from your brand.

-Easy to integrate into the sales funnel, playable marketing addresses issues specific to fashion marketing.
+Easy to integrate into every stage of the sales funnel, playable marketing addresses a number of issues specific to fashion marketing.

 Strengthen your branding